CIA Code Name: Alexa

-CIA Code Name: Alexa is a 1992 action film, starring Lorenzo Lamas and his then wife Kathleen Kinmont.
+CIA Code Name: Alexa is a 1992 action film, starring O.J.
+Simpson, Lorenzo Lamas, and his then wife Kathleen Kinmont.
 It was directed by Joseph Merhi.
 It was followed by a sequel, CIA II: Target Alexa (1993).

 Plot

 CIA Special Agent Mark Graver (Lorenzo Lamas) is a man of action.
 Graver gets the assignment of a lifetime when he goes up against a gang of terrorists led by Victor Mahler (Alex Cord).
 These terrorists shoot up churches and kill cops.
 They want a microchip with nuclear weapons information.
 To get them, Mahler must get a hold of “The Microchip!”